-The FiiO E10K Olympus 2 features a new and improved LMH6643 chipset that improves upon previous versions by supplying even more power, and a better overall transient response.
+The FiiO E10K Olympus 2 features a new and improved LMH6643 chipset that improves upon previous versions by supplying even more power and a better overall transient response.

-With no music on, the noise floor is very low and I hear no audible ambience or white noise.
+With no music on, the noise floor is very low and I hear no audible ambiance or white noise.

 This is an Amp/DAC that requires no extra batteries, as it’s powered via USB to your laptop.

 Unfortunately, you cannot use it with your phone, so if you need something for that purpose I would recommend the Dragonfly Red.

 - Learn more: Audioquest Dragonfly Red Review!

 The E10K is an Amp/DAC meant for Laptops and Desktops, but it’s very versatile.

 Here we take a look at the E10K vs. the newer K3